The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 It's absolutely devastating.

-But nonetheless, the point is that paragraph in the New York Times will be read by lots of people who don't know anything about the underlying battle to both uh address the connection between these so-called vaccines and a massive wave of uh innumerable different pathologies, right?
+But nonetheless, the point is that paragraph in the New York Times will be read by lots of people who don't know anything about the underlying battle to both address the connection between these so-called vaccines and a massive wave of innumerable different pathologies, right?

-One of the things about these so-called vaccines Is that because at least one of the primary mechanisms of harm is that they circulate around the body, they invade cells, those cells produce a foreign protein, and then your immune system attacks them.
+One of the things about these so-called vaccines is that because at least one of the primary mechanisms of harm is that they circulate around the body, they invade cells, those cells produce a foreign protein, and then your immune system attacks them.

 Basically, you've got no limit to the kind of pathologies you could get because basically any kind of failure in any organ that's perfused with blood and or lymph is on the table, right?

-So you've got a lot of pathologies at some level, and the combined amount is absolutely uh huge.
+So you've got a lot of pathologies at some level, and the combined amount is absolutely huge.

 Yep.

-In response to a freedom of information request submitted by children's health defense, the Centers for Disease Control and Prevention last week admitted it never analyzed the vaccine adverse event reporting system for safety signals for COVID-19 vaccines.
+In response to a freedom of information request submitted by Children's Health Defense, the Centers for Disease Control and Prevention last week admitted it never analyzed the vaccine adverse event reporting system for safety signals for COVID-19 vaccines.

-That's more than two years after they were widely um being taken up by people, or no, that's that's more than one year after they were widely being taken up by people.
+That's more than two years after they were widely being taken up by people.

-Walensky also famously in some interview uh indicated that she had learned something about the status of what was going on from CNN.
+Walensky also famously in some interview indicated that she had learned something about the status of what was going on from CNN.

 Yes.

-That effectively, if something like Pharma captures something like the CDC, then the point is, well, you don't expect them to disband it.
+Effectively, if something like Pharma captures something like the CDC, then the point is, well, you don't expect them to disband it.

 What they will do is they will staff it with people who are going to do what they are told.